-The most affordable school on our list, with a tuition of just $192 per credit hour, the University of Nebraska at Kearney (UNK) stands out for offering a quality education without breaking the bank.
-Part of the larger, five-campus University of Nebraska system, the campus at Kearney is home to around 7,000 students.
-US News & World Report recently ranked University of Nebraska Kearney as the 9th best public regional university in the Midwest.
+The University of Nebraska at Kearney is the most affordable school on our list.
+The school stands out for offering a quality education without breaking the bank.
+Part of the larger, five-campus University of Nebraska system, UNK is home to around 7,000 students.

-If you choose to find a home at UNK, the Department of Kinesiology and Sport Sciences will be a great landing point to start your career.
-The program at UNK offers a number of options: a BS in Sports Management, a minor in Sports Management, or a Sports Management Comprehensive degree (also a BS).
-Weaving together all the essentials of the field, you’ll get to dip your toes into everything from business law to public relations to physical education.
-Some of the highlight classes featured in the Sport Management Comprehensive degree include:
+Many at UNK choose to find a home at the Department of Kinesiology and Sport Sciences.
+The program at UNK offers a number of options.
+These include a BS in sports management, a minor in sports management, and a sports management comprehensive degree.
+Combined, students learn about business law, public relations, physical education.
+Some of the highlight classes featured in the sport management comprehensive degree include:

 - Programming in Sport, Recreation, and Events

 - Sports Economics

 Many students enjoy the on-campus Greek life and the sports facilities.
 Those looking for like-minded friends can join UNK’s fourteen sorority and fraternity chapters.
 The school also offers a wellness center for research and working out.
 It was built in 2017.
 Additionally, the Wellness Center, built recently in 2014.